lynnfaraday/aresmush.com/tutorials/install/next-steps.md

 ## Getting Started as an Admin

 Ares works out of the box, but there are a lot of things you can configure to make the game your own.
 You can even alter the code to add custom functionality.
 A rich suite of [tutorials](/tutorials) are available to help you on your way.

-We suggest you start with [Getting Started as an Admin](/tutorials/manage/started.html), as it will guide you in getting your game set up.
+Two to start with are:

+* [Getting Started as an Admin](/tutorials/manage/started.html) - general help setting up your own admin character and doing basic administrative tasks.
+* [Essential Configuration](/tutorials/config/config-basics) - customizing your game's settings.